csimmonds/android4beagle/README.md

 ```
 Power off, **remove the SD card** and power on.
 It should boot Android...

-If something goes wrong which flashing the images, the best diagnostic
+If something goes wrong while flashing the images, the best diagnostic
-tool is to plug a serial to USB connector into the Beagle and see what
+tool is to plug a serial to USB connector into the BeagleBone and see what
 U-Boot is doing.
-You can force it into fastboot mode by typing the
+You can force it into fastboot mode from the U-Boot prompt
-command `fastboot`
+by typing the command `fastboot`